Ilyaossbyte/-day-of-the-week/README.md

 In the "System variables" section, find Path → click "Edit" → "New" → specify the path to the PHP folder (e.g., C:\php).
 Save the changes and restart CMD.

-Go to the official PHP website: php.net.
-   Choose the version of PHP you want to install and download the ZIP archive for Windows.
-Extract the archive:

    Extract the downloaded ZIP archive to a convenient location, for example, C:\php.
 Set up environment variables: